V Army Corps (Italy): After the Cold War

-On 1 December 2000 the Projection Forces Command (COMFOP) ceded two of its brigades - the Parachute Brigade Folgore and Air Assault Brigade Friuli to the 1st Defence Forces Command.
-In 2002 the command changed composition for the last time: the Centauro brigade was disbanded on 5 October 2002 and all support units were either disbanded or transferred to other commands.
+On 1 December 2000 the Projection Forces Command (COMFOP) ceded two of its brigades - the Paratroopers Brigade "Folgore" and Airmobile Brigade "Friuli" to the 1st Defence Forces Command.
+In 2002 the command changed composition for the last time: the Centauro was disbanded on 5 October 2002 and all support units were either disbanded or transferred to other commands.
 However, in the same year the command began to build up a deployable division-level headquarters.
-Said headquarters became operational in October 2005 and was given the name Mantova Division Command.
+Said headquarters became operational in October 2005 and was given the name Division Command "Mantova".

 Today

 Before being disbanded the 1st Defence Forces Command was located in the northern Italian City of Vittorio Veneto and consisted of the following units: